 Stressed out students.
 Dissatisfied parents.
 Overwhelmed teachers.
 Where is the joy in modern schools?
 When is the last time you stepped into your child’s classroom and thought “Wow, I can feel how happy everyone is.”
 (Hint: if your answer was your child’s pre-school class, that is sadly too far back.)
-Here at River Oak Academy, we make it one of our top goals that every child is nurtured.
-Another priority is to ensure every child learns to love learning.
-We recognize that these goals are unattainable if we make adults the focus of the schooling experience.
+We believe that every child needs to be nurtured and learns to love learning.
+These goals are unattainable if we make adults the focus of the experience.
 Does it truly benefit a learner to have a teacher lecture at a class day in and day out?
 Does it bring joy to a classroom when kids come to expect the same experience on a daily basis?
 Does anyone actually learn better or retain more information when it is assumed that one single person, in a room full of intelligent and inquisitive minds, always has the right answer (and that we assume there is only one correct solution)?
 The obvious answer to all of these questions is a clear “no.”

 For parents who are not familiar with the Acton model, hearing the word “Guide” can conjure up all sorts of feelings.
 Confusion as to why we don’t use the word “teacher.”